 This depends on what nutrients you’re lacking most.

-Yellow and purple carrots both have lutein, which is good for eye, brain, and heart health.
+Yellow and purple carrots have lutein, which is good for eye, brain, and heart health.
 Red carrots are high in lycopene, which guards against heart disease.
 All carrots are high in fiber, potassium, and vitamin C, which benefit your health.